Ellis-Robinson/book-club-app/README.md

 - #### CSS3:
     >Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language such as HTML.
 [Read more..](https://en.wikipedia.org/wiki/CSS#CSS_3)

-    This was used to create custom styles for the HTML pages, as well as suppliment some of the frameworks used.
+    This was used to create custom styles for the HTML pages, as well as supplement some of the frameworks used.

 - #### Python:
     >Python is an interpreted high-level general-purpose programming language.
 Its design philosophy emphasizes code readability with its use of significant indentation.
 Its language constructs as well as its object-oriented approach aim to help programmers write clear, logical code for small and large-scale projects.
 [Read more..](https://en.wikipedia.org/wiki/Python)